NICHTJ3/Dotsy/README.md

 cat ~/test_file # My test file
 ```

-Go take a look at my dotfiles for more of a "real world" example https://github.com/nichtj3/dotfiles
+Go take a look at my dotfiles for more of a "real world" example https://github.com/nichtj3/dotfiles or run `dotsy --help`

 ## The thinking behind Dotsy